Tyrrrz/GitHubActionsTestLogger/Readme.md

 - `$error` → `AssertionException: Expected 'true' but found 'false'`
 - `$error\n$trace` → `AssertionException: Expected 'true' but found 'false'`, followed by stacktrace on the next line

+#### Include passed tests in summary

+Use the `summary.includePassedTests` option to specify whether passed tests should be included in the summary.

+**Default**: `false`.

+> **Warning**:
+> GitHub job summaries are limited to `1MB` worth of content for each workflow step.
+> If your project has a large number of tests, you may want to keep this option disabled to avoid hitting the limit.

+#### Include skipped tests in summary

+Use the `summary.includeSkippedTests` option to specify whether skipped tests should be included in the summary.

+**Default**: `false`.

+> **Warning**:
+> GitHub job summaries are limited to `1MB` worth of content for each workflow step.
+> If your project has a large number of tests, you may want to keep this option disabled to avoid hitting the limit.